-Linear Spin Wave (SW) theory has been developed for the LR Heisenberg and XXZ chain in Refs.~\cite{yusufSpin2004,laflorencieCritical2005,frerotEntanglement2017}.
-Because of the LR nature of the couplings, the SW dispersion relation is sublinear at low momentum $k$ of the form with the SW dynamical exponent $z=\frac{\alpha-1}{2}$ for $\alpha <3$.
-Consequently the $1/S$ corrections to the order parameter can in principle remain finite for decay exponents $\alpha <3$.
+Linear spin-wave (SW) theory has been developed for the long-range Heisenberg and XXZ chain in Refs.~\cite{yusufSpin2004,laflorencieCritical2005,frerotEntanglement2017}.
+Because of the long-range nature of the couplings, the SW dispersion relation is sublinear at low momentum $k$ of the form